|Medal of Honor during|

 Preservation Issues, Black Missourians in the Civil War, Co-founders of Lincoln Institute, later Lincoln University, Jefferson City, MO.

-The Battle of Glasgow- Includes 62nd Regiment USCT.
-Pictures, maps and references.
-Excellent
+The Battle of Glasgow- Included the 62nd Regiment USCT.

 "Additional Notes on the Battle of Glasgow on October 15, 1864."